Maximus41/Imdb-Movies-EDA/README.md

 ## Results And Evaluation
-The dataset was subjected to a number cleaning, transformation and exploratory analyses in the order below:
+The dataset was subjected to a number of cleaning, transformation and exploratory analysis in the order below:

 ### *A.* Null and Zero Values
 The data didn't have many null values, as shown in the